Simon Johnson

 Key Contributions

-• 2024 Nobel Prize in Economics for research on institutions and prosperity
+• Shared the 2024 Nobel Memorial Prize for work showing how institutions shape long-run prosperity

 Videos & Interviews